kencho51/gigathing/content/projects/howtomakeahugo.md

 1. About
 2. Contact
 3. Posts
-    1. To-do
-    2. Done
-    3. Learning progress
+    - Mainly about the learning progress
 4. Projects
+    - Mainly about what has been achived or completed
+5. Weekly plan
+    - Learning plan
+    - Todo list
+    - What have been finished/achieved/completed

 ### How
 Comming soon...